 This controversy confirms that the gospel is at stake and therefore an essential step for the BGC to serve its purpose as a vital base of operations for the global dissemination of the gospel is for us to determine just what that gospel is.
 Given these two mutually exclusive soteriologies, the claims of the gospels that arise from them need to be clarified.
 Given that two disparate soteriological and gospel interpretations cannot both be true, it is imperative that there be further focused interdisciplinary research and discussion on this matter.

-I believe that we have reaches a point in the debate that the issues have been sufficiently vetted to understand whether one soteriology is more biblically plausible than the other.
+I believe that we have reached a point in the debate that the issues have been sufficiently vetted to understand whether one soteriology is more biblically plausible than the other.
 It is time for a series of conferences to come to a resolution as to the precise content and message of the biblical gospel that is exegetically, hermeneutical, morally, intellectually, philosophically and theologically sound.
 It is not unrealistic that fellow Christians be able to speak the truth in love.
-It is not unrealistic for mature and informed Christians to be able to present their respective arguments without quarrelling and unnecessary division.
+It is not unrealistic for mature and informed Christians to be able to present their respective arguments without quarreling and unnecessary division.
 Yes, love is essential in this matter, yet the truth must also be discerned.
 This we have not done.

 What this indicates is that the crux of the matter is a hermeneutical issue.
 It involves whether or not logical and moral coherence are necessary in interpretation and indicative of the validity of a proposed interpretation.
 There are two different hermeneutics at play here.
 A hermeneutic of coherence (non-Calvinist) and a hermeneutic of incoherence (Calvinist).
 I submit that coherence, consistency and non-contradiction in exegetical results and interpretive claims must be included in what is considered to be a proper and sound hermeneutic.
 It will not do to flee to mystery if one’s soteriology and theology contains real inconsistencies and contradictions.
 Without a hermeneutic of coherence we cannot come to the truth of the meaning of the text.
-The Chicago Statement on Biblical Hermeneutics is clear on this matter.
+The affirmations and denials of the Chicago Statement on Biblical Hermeneutics is clear on this matter.
 Dr. Norman Geisler added the explanatory comments to the document.

 WE AFFIRM the unity, harmony and consistency of Scripture… (Article XVII)